Jianbing guozi: Culture

 Jianbing guozi are an important role in Tianjin's food culture, and many Tianjin people are quite persistent about its taste tradition.
 An article was once published sarcastically criticizing the innovation and improvement of pancakes.
 When buying pancakes in Tianjin, local customers can bring their own eggs and line up according to the order in which the eggs are placed.
 This has become a custom in Tianjin, which is rare in other cities.

-According to rough statistics, there are more than 2,000 jianbing guozi stalls in Tianjin in 2018, with an average daily sales of 150 sets, with a total annual output value of not less than 500 million yuan.
+According to rough statistics, there are more than 2,000 jianbing guozi stalls in Tianjin in 2018, with an average daily sales of 150 sets and a total annual output value of not less than 500 million yuan.

 In June 2017, the skill of preparing jianbing guozi was selected into the fourth batch of the municipal intangible cultural heritage list in Tianjin.
 At the 2019 China Tourism Industry Expo, jianbing guozi became one of the most popular snacks.
 On the occasion of the Summer Davos Forum, jianbing guozi was tasted by the participants as representative of Tianjin cuisine.

-In 2018, when Alexandre Pato, a Brazilian soccer player, played for the soccer team Tianjin Tianhai F.C, he appeared in the street stalls of Tianjin to experience pancake dumplings and filmed a music video (MV) of Pancake Fruit for Tianjin Catering Association.
+In 2018, when Alexandre Pato, a Brazilian soccer player, played for the soccer team Tianjin Tianhai F.C, he appeared in the street stalls of Tianjin to experience pancake dumplings and filmed a music video of Pancake Fruit for Tianjin Catering Association.

 In January 2020, when Tianjin dispatched nearly 1,300 medical staff to help Hubei to prevent and control the COVID-19 epidemic, it also sent a team of chefs to make Tianjin special breakfasts such as crispy rice and jianbing guozi for Tianjin medical volunteer team.

 Tianjin-based Haihe Dairy has launched a "jianbing guozi" flavored milk.

-In August 2024, Tianjin-based dairy company Haihe Dairy added mung bean flour, millet flour, fermented bean curd juice, soybean paste, and five-spice powder to their milk, launching a "jianbing guozi" (Tianjin pancake) flavored milk, which quickly became a hit online.
+In August 2024, Tianjin-based dairy company Haihe Dairy added mung bean flour, millet flour, fermented bean curd juice, soybean paste, and five-spice powder to their milk, launching a jianbing guozi–flavored milk, which quickly became a hit online.